Tell us about yourself and why you chose to move to London

 How do you feel about going home?

 I feel sad about leaving what has now become home.
-I love being surrounded by open-minded people, most of whom have travelled to all corners of the world like me.
+I love being surrounded by open-minded people, most of whom have travelled to all corners of the world like us.
 But!
-I’m also excited about settling down with my other half and being close to family again.
+I’m also excited about settling down with my partner and being close to family again.
 You never know, we might live in the UK again one day!

 What’s been the best thing about this experience?